-Since September 2007 Gintaras Rinkevicius (Lithuania) became the Artistic Director and Chief Conductor of Novosibirsk Philharmonic Orchestra, principal guest conductors are Thomas Sanderling (Germany) and Fabio Mastrangelo (Italy).
+In September 2007 Gintaras Rinkevicius (Lithuania) became the art director and principal conductor of Novosibirsk Philharmonic Orchestra, the principal guest conductors are Thomas Sanderling (Germany) and Fabio Mastrangelo (Italy).

 The idea belongs to the honored worker of Arts of Russian Federation Lev Krokushansky (2013).

 There were four editions of the festival- spring 2014,2015,2016,2017.
 The first festival was dedicated to the 90-year-anniversary of A.M.Kats.
 The recent festival is dedicated to the 80-year-anniversary of Novosibirsk region and 80-year-anniversary of Novosibirsk State Philharmonics.